robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **Short Version History**

+**0.1**
-**0.1** Initial release with some basic functions, limited to a 480x272 display in landscape mode and PyBoard.
+Initial release with some basic functions, limited to a 480x272 display in landscape mode and PyBoard.
 More a proof of feasibilty.

+**0.2**
-**0.2** Established PORTRAIT and LANDSCAPE mode.
+Established PORTRAIT and LANDSCAPE mode.
 Added printString(), drawCircle() and fillCircle()

+**0.3**
+Font widths do not have to be a multiple of 8 any more.
+Added drawCantedRectangle() and fillCantedrectangle().
+Changed the arguments of the constructor to name the controller and lcd type instead of controller and dimensions.
+The lcd type defines the size, the default orientation and the required initialization code.
+Provided a dummy font.